rubensgaguiar/algorithms/98-validate-binary-search-tree/README.md

 ```
 Tree:

+max = None
+min = None

 2
 -----
 |   |
 1   3
 ```

 We must to validate if the children of root element satisfies the valid BST condition.
 If yes, we must to take each children and pass then as root to another isValidBST verification.
+Moreover, we must to define an minimum and maximum value to each Tree when we we analyze it.
 So, doing that, we have:

 1. Verify if children satisfies the conditions: